Sandra Dickinson

-Sandra Dickinson (née Searles) is an American-British actress.
+Sandra Dickinson (née Searles; born October 20, 1948) is an American-British actress.
 She trained at the Central School of Speech and Drama in London.
 She has often played characters within the trope of a dumb blonde with a high-pitched voice.

 Early life

 Dickinson was born in Washington, D.C. and grew up in Maryland with her younger brother.
 Her father, Harold F. Searles, was a psychoanalyst.
-Her mother, Sulvii "Sylvia" Manninen, of Finnish descent, was a nurse.
+Her mother, Sylvia Manninen, of Finnish descent, was a nurse.